-TIME
+TIME AND DATE

-The TIME configuration option allows you to configure, update, and maintain the correct time on the internal system clock.
+The Time and Date configuration option allows you to configure, update, and maintain the correct time on the internal system clock.
 From this section you can set the time zone that you are in and set the NTP (Network Time Protocol) Server.
 Daylight Saving can also be configured to automatically adjust the time when needed.

-To access the TIME setting window, click on the Time and Date button in the SETUP directory
+To access the TIME setting window, click on the Time and Date button in the SETUP tab

-TIME
+TIME SETTING: